jmcaffee/oolite/README.md

 It uses the current market data, your available credits and max cargo space to make its suggestions.

+## Workflow (Gameflow?)

+* Dock your ship in game
+* Sell your current cargo
+* Refuel you ship
+* Save your game

+In a terminal, update your market data

+    ooupdatemarket

+Now see what it suggests for trades

+    ootrader

+**Note:** you'll need to visit more than one system, save your game, and run `ooupdatemarket` before you'll be able to choose any destinations.

 ## About This Project